AsahiLinux/docs/SW:Storage.md

 ```
 </details>

-This is the main One True Recovery partition, containing one or more versions of 1TR.
+This is the System RecoveryOS partition, containing one or two versions of RecoveryOS.

 There is a hidden *Update* volume (disk2s2).